St Mark's Basilica, St Mark's Square, Venice

 Image by: Zairon, Public domain, via Wikimedia Commons

-Treasury of Basilica San Marco
+Treasury of St Mark’s Basilica

 A wonderful collection of precious objects such as Byzantine enamels, chalices, bowls, and more – many taken from the churches and palaces of Constantinople during the Fourth Crusade in 1204